Move Over, 'Despacito.' These Videos Also Ruled YouTube In 2017

 The most popular video in the country is actually the finale of a soap opera called Wiri Wiri, which depicts the complex relationship between a Senegalese couple and their extended families.
 There's betrayal, secrets, family feuds — and a manipulative mother-in-law.

-South African Back-Benders
+South African Backbenders

 It wouldn't be a complete list without at least one video highlighting our universal love for dance.
-This year, 26-year-old Sibonelo Dimha — better known by his stage name Bhizer — brings us just that with a fast-tempo music video aptly titled "Gobisiqolo," or "bend your back" in the Xhosa language.
-The viral hit has taken the country by storm, with a track that's moved the hips of everyone from celebrities to schoolchildren to South Africa's "coolest" granny.
+This year, 26-year-old Sibonelo Dimha — better-known by his stage name, Bhizer — brings us just that with a fast-tempo music video aptly titled "Gobisiqolo," or "bend your back" in the Xhosa language.
+The viral hit has taken the country by storm, with a track that has moved the hips of everyone from celebrities to schoolchildren to South Africa's "coolest" granny.

 Thailand's Oyster Mask